 Work on improving your credit score before you go car shopping

 The credit score is a three-digit numerical score that the lender uses to evaluate your creditworthiness.
-Higher the number, better are the chances of securing the loan at favourable terms.
+The higher the number, the better are the chances of securing the loan at favourable terms.
 The credit score is calculated based on your credit history like – previous loans, repayments on credit card bills, and other EMIs.

 Offer to pay a large down payment